Long-term international migration, provisional: year ending June 2025

 Back to table of contents

-When we talk about net migration in this bulletin, we are referring to long-term net migration, Long-term is where people change their usual place of residence for a period of 12 months or more.
+When we refer to net migration in this bulletin, we are referring to long-term net migration.
+Long-term is where people change their usual place of residence for a period of 12 months or more.
 Net migration is long-term immigration (people coming to the UK long-term) minus long-term emigration (people leaving the UK long-term).
+To learn more about how we estimate long-term international migrants, please see our What is international migration and how do we estimate it? article.

 Figure 1: Long-term net migration continues to fall